Notch555/Data-Analysis-Portfolio-from-SQL-to-Power-BI/README.md

 Let me know if you need anything else.

 ## Data Source:
-The data used in this project were all gotten from the Adventure work sample database in SQL Server management system.
+The data used for this project were all gotten from the Adventure work sample database in SQL Server management system.

 ### Enjoy